donkuri/japanese-resources/README.md

   - **[Jiten](https://jiten.moe/)** - Similar to JPDB, lists media with statistical information about unique words, kanji, etc.
   - [mpvacious](https://github.com/Ajatt-Tools/mpvacious) - A script for mpv made to help you create Anki cards from video with subtitles.
   - [Anacreon's mpv script](https://anacreondjt.gitlab.io/docs/mpvscript/) - Another popular script for mpv to create Anki cards from anime.
+  - [Autocards](https://learnjapanese.moe/autocards/) - One click anime (but other subtitled video works too) mining setup for Windows.
   - [Yomine](https://github.com/mcgrizzz/Yomine) - Integrates with various other mining frameworks (notably ASBPlayer) to help you mine most effectively, helping you see what to mine instead of just mining everything.
   - [SubPlz](https://github.com/kanjieater/SubPlz) - A subtitle manager to generate, sync and manage subtitle files.
 Written by [KanjiEater](https://github.com/kanjieater).
   - [mpv-websocket](https://github.com/kuroahna/mpv_websocket) - A tool to open a websocket from mpv to send subtitles to.